Bettendorf names Augie grad Michelle Morse as new superintendent

-Michelle Morse will become the superintendent of Bettendorf Schools beginning July 1.
+Michelle Morse has accepted the position as Bettendorf Schools' new superintendent, effective July 1.

-Morse officially will become superintendent after the Bettendorf School Board approves her contract at the next school board meeting, March 23.
+Morse officially will become superintendent after the Bettendorf School Board approves her contract on March 23.
+The Augustana College graduate was selected from two finalists who interviewed last month.

 “She brings a skill set that will help enable our already tremendous staff to carry out the district’s goals and mission," Adam Holland, school board president, said in a news release.